Skip to content

 Every valid UWS operation matches exactly one of three shapes:

-OpenAPI-bound by operationId REQUIRED REQUIRED MUST NOT be set OPTIONAL
+Source-bound by sourceOperationId or sourceOperationRef REQUIRED Exactly one REQUIRED MUST NOT be set OPTIONAL

-OpenAPI-bound by JSON Pointer REQUIRED MUST NOT be set REQUIRED OPTIONAL
+OpenAPI-compatible by openapiOperationId or openapiOperationRef REQUIRED to an openapi source MUST NOT be set Exactly one REQUIRED OPTIONAL

 Extension-owned MUST NOT be set MUST NOT be set MUST NOT be set REQUIRED

 A document that omits the binding fields of every shape is invalid.
-OpenAPI-bound operations may carry profile metadata, but an extension-owned operation is selected only when all OpenAPI binding fields are absent.
+Source-bound operations may carry profile metadata, but an extension-owned operation is selected only when all source binding fields are absent.

 Source Descriptions